Positive Behaviour and Rewards

 · Children in the house winning the most dojo points per term may bring a small toy or game of their choice into school

-· View more about our Hot Chocolate Fridays: Here
+· View more about our Hot Chocolate Mondays: Here

 Staff recognise that behaviour is a form of communication and will always strive to support those children who demonstrate challenging behaviour and struggle to follow the rules.
 For some children an individual behaviour plan will be necessary.